 There’s more to category pages than meets the eye.
-When browsing any major category (Church, Small business, Christmas, Concert etc), you’ll find a row of specific topics relevant to the category itself.
-Here’s the subcategories row for the Church category:
+When browsing any major category (Church, small business, Christmas, concert etc), you’ll find a row of specific topics relevant to the category itself.
+Here’s the subcategories row for the small business category:

 Subcategory pages allow customers to dig deep and filter to get a narrow range of templates, which are more useful to a customer than a wider range of generic templates.
 For example, a marketer from a tax consultancy firm can go to the Professional Services category then go under the Financial Service subcategory to find templates that best suit his firm’s needs.